Fueling bold approaches

 University of Auckland

-Leads a multidisciplinary and collaborative effort to observe and examine the reintroduction and transmission of influenza in New Zealand and identify novel immunological markers to inform influenza vaccine development.
+Leading a multidisciplinary and collaborative effort to observe and examine the reintroduction and transmission of influenza in New Zealand and identify novel immunological markers of severe influenza disease.

 11,340,572 NZD / December 2022, May 2021